Mark

 Introduction

 The story of blind Bartimaeus is the last healing miracle recorded in Mark.
-It rounds off the central section of the gospel, chapters 6-10, and particularly the last set of stories beginning with the healing of the possessed boy, 9:14-29.
-Although the story of the healing of Bartimaeus again tells us something about Jesus (he is the messiah, for he gives sight to the blind), the story focuses on the response of Bartimaeus himself.
+It rounds off the set of stories which began with the healing of the possessed boy, 9:14-29.
+Although the healing of Bartimaeus again reveals something of Jesus' messianic credentials, the story focuses on the response of Bartimaeus himself.
 He tenaciously cries out for mercy and ends up following Jesus.
-The persistent faith of the blind man is the focus of this story, a faith that leads him into the light.
+The persistent faith of the blind man is the focus of this story, a faith that leads him on the road to Calvary.

 The passage

 v46.
-Jericho was some 30 Klms northeast of Jerusalem, a rather dilapidated old town, but with a new section to the South housing Herod's winter palace.
+Jericho was some 30 Klms. northeast of Jerusalem, a rather dilapidated old town, but with a new section to the South housing Herod's winter palace.
 Jesus was journeying, with a large crowd, on the pilgrim's way to Jerusalem.
 Beggars were a common sight on the journey.
-Mark actually names our particular beggar - Son of Timai.
+Mark actually names our particular beggar - Bartimaeus, son of Timai.
 The names of those healed rarely get mentioned in the gospels.

 v47-48.
 Once Bartimaeus gets wind of Jesus' presence, he starts shouting out for attention.
 His appeal, "have mercy on me", is the common appeal to God for help, eg. Ps.4:1, 6:2,.....
-He sees Jesus as God's servant, and therefore, the channel of His mercy.
-The title, "Son of David", may be either a general title of respect, or a declaration of Jesus' messianic credentials.
-If the latter, Jesus does not silence him, for he is now heading for Jerusalem and is about to enter the city as the Messiah.
+He sees Jesus as God's servant, and therefore, the channel of God's mercy.
+The title, "Son of David", is a declaration of Jesus' messianic credentials.
+Jesus does not silence him, for he is now heading toward Jerusalem and is about to enter the city as the Messiah.
 Jesus no longer needs to hide his identity.
 The crowd, constantly pestered by crying beggars, tries to shut Bartimaeus up, but he cries out all the more.

 Persistent faith

 What makes for a good Christian?
 I was speaking with a family concerning the loss of their father.
 The son said of his father: "He was a good Christian.
-He never went to church, but he still had a strong faith."
+He never went to church, but he believed in God."

 Of course, the question is loaded by the word "good".
 It's a bit like the description of a person's career in the terms of: "He has had a very successful career."
 What is "success"?
 I suspect that success in our eyes is quite different to success in Jesus' eyes.
 As for "good", I am happily able to quote Jesus' words, "no one is good except God alone."